shom-fr/xoa/doc/indepth.meta.rst

 renamed with their specialized name if set in the specs with the :metaopt:`name <[data_vars] [__many__] name>` option.
 We speak here of **decoding**.
-Two shortcut methods exists for these tasks:
+Two shortcut methods exist for these tasks:

 - Decoding: :meth:`~xoa.meta.general.MetaSpecs.decode`
 - Encoding: :meth:`~xoa.meta.general.MetaSpecs.encode`